deliaconstantino/plantdwellers-2.0-backend/devlog.md

 [] fix spacing/styling on Home page
 [x] fix routes/router
-[x] update logout to be just a click not a page change [] add option for user to create/join a home after they sign up - put on profile page, otherwise show home name [] if no home, Home page should say, you haven't added a home to your profile.
-Click here to add and link to above page [x] fix login to route to profile, not logout
+[x] update logout to be just a click not a page change [x] add option for user to create/join a home after they sign up - put on profile page, otherwise show home name [] if no home, Home page should say, you haven't added a home to your profile.
+Click here to add and link to above page [x] implement join home form
+[] implement create home form
+[x] fix login to route to profile, not logout
 [] check paths and what loads with a brand new user
 [] fix styling on logout button